 For nearly a thousand years Egypt would remain just one amongst many provinces of a succession of multinational states – the Roman empire, the Byzantine empire and the Islamic Caliphate – and by the time it came under its own ruler again, ancient Egyptian civilization was barely a memory.

-History Atlas: Maps of Ancient Egypt
+History Atlas: go to the start of a sequence of maps of Ancient Egypt

-Overview of Ancient Egypt,
+Overview of Egyptian civilization: Ancient Egypt